 Those individuals: (i) who have represented the United States as athletes in the Olympic Games, the Pan American Games, World Championships or other major international competitions in the sport of Archery designated as USOPC Operation Gold competitions within the ten year period prior to December 31 of the year in which the election is held, or (ii) who have competed in and finished in the top half of USAA's National Outdoor Target Championships Senior Division as athletes within the two year period prior to December 31 of the year in which the election is held shall be eligible to run for election to the Athlete Advisory Council.
 Additionally, to be eligible to run for election, an individual shall be a citizen of the United States and eighteen years of age or older by December 31 of the year in which the election is held ("Eligible Athlete").
-Athlete Advisory Council members must maintain USA Archery membership throughout their term of service (cannot lapse more than 30 days) along with maintaining current U.S. Center for SafeSport training and Background screening requirements.
+Athlete Advisory Council members must maintain USAA membership throughout their term of service (cannot lapse more than 30 days) along with maintaining current UUSCSS training and Background screening requirements.
 Further, an individual shall be a member of USAA forty-five days prior to the date of the election (record date) to be eligible for candidacy or to vote in the election.

 Athlete Advisory Council: Five individuals, two of whom shall be competing in the recurve discipline, with a minimum of one female and one male, and three shall be competing in the compound discipline, with a minimum of one female and one male, shall be elected to the Athlete Advisory Council as follows: Those individuals who qualify as an "Eligible Athlete" and meet all other requirements to run shall be eligible to vote in the election.
-The recurve election shall take place after the conclusion of the Summer Olympic Games, but prior to January 1 of the year following the Summer Olympic Games.
+The recurve election shall take place at the end of the Quad for which the Summer Olympic Games are scheduled, but prior to January 1 of the following year.
 The male and female recurve nominees with the highest vote totals shall be elected to the Athlete Advisory Council.
 The election for the three compound representatives will take place two years following the recurve election, thereby resulting in a two-year overlap in the respective terms of each discipline's representatives.
+However, the Board shall have the right to modify the election cycle for the compound positions in 2020 by no more than two (2) years in order to align the USAA AAC election with the selection of compound athlete Director position on the Board.
 The male and female nominees with the highest vote in each election shall be elected to the Athlete Advisory Council.
 The third position for compound will be filled by the nominee with the next highest vote, regardless of sex.
 The sixth and seventh positions on the Athlete Advisory Council shall be filled by USAA's representative to the USOPC Athlete Advisory Council and their alternate.
 The nominees in both the recurve and compound elections with the next highest vote will be elected as an alternate USAA Athlete Advisory Council member to serve the remainder of a term if vacated.